hengyang-zhao/n2/README.md

 _The final solution of dot-file management for Unix systems_

-Project N2 aims to solving all the pain points in dot-file management, such as version control, modularization, etc. It also provides an informative and customizable `bash`/`tmux` UI by default.
+Project N2 aims to solve all the pain points in general dot-file management, such as version control, modularization, etc. It also provides an informative and customizable `bash`/`tmux` UI.

 ## Install

-    cd $HOME
+    cd "$HOME"
     git clone git@github.com:hengyang-zhao/n2.git .n2
     .n2/install.sh